 Based around principles of local economic development, our solution is simple and scalable, and designed to ensure that artists can grow their listener base through exposure, while also creating a range of direct income streams through fair per play payback, direct royalty allocations and a location based ‘jukebox’ style service netting both participating businesses and artists incentive payments.

-As a social enterprise, we intend for the profits from the service to go back into the industry through a not-for-profit foundation to support local, original artists to create, record and distribute new music, with a focus on underrepresented female and Aboriginal artists as well as new original music from all genres – we intend to support our industry to become sustainable and competitive.
+As a social enterprise, we intend for a percentage of the profits from the service to go back into the industry through a not-for-profit foundation to support local, original artists to create, record and distribute new music, with a focus on underrepresented female and Aboriginal artists as well as new original music from all genres – we intend to support our industry to become sustainable and competitive.